1760 - British three pronged attack against Montreal

 On July 9, Amherst arrived at Oswego on Lake Ontario where his army was assembling.

 In the first week of August, the last of the appointed regiments appeared at the rendezvous.
-The force now consisted of 8 weak battalions of British, numbering less than 6,000 men, with 4,500 Provincials under Brigadier-General Gage and 700 Indians under Sir William Johnson, or about 11,000 in all.
+The force now consisted of 8 weak battalions of British, numbering less than 6,000 men, with 4,500 Provincials under Brigadier-General Gage and 700 Native American warriors under Sir William Johnson, or about 11,000 in all.
 The flotilla for the transport of the army was made up of nearly 800 whale-boats and bateaux, and was escorted by gunboats.

 On August 3, Lévis was informed that 2 French vessels had been chased from Lake Ontario by a British brig.